 great Canadian courses, like Mount Bruno in Montreal.
 His best-known design is Sunningdale’s Old Course outside of London in the United Kingdom,but his North American work, which includes Maidstone in Long Island, NY, and Olympia Fields, which hosted the 2003 U.S. Open, are equally renowned.

 Doug Carrick—In recent years Weston has received the attention of Doug Carrick, the noted Toronto golf designer best known for his creation of Eagles Nest, Predator Ridge, Bigwin Island, and many others.

 Under Carrick, bunkers were recreated in a classic style, and the practice facility was rebuilt.

-To provide Members and Guests with a premier Golf and Curling Club experience everyday!
+To provide Members and Guests with a premier Golf Club experience everyday!